-Note: This review is for the Olympic Maximum Stain + Sealant in One.
-This is their newer water based version.
+Note for 2023: This review is for the Olympic Maximum Stain + Sealant in One.
+This is their newer water-based version.
 For the Oil Based review see: Olympic Maximum Stain Review

 Recommended for use on properly prepared exterior wood, including decks, fences, siding, railings, outdoor furniture, and other wood surfaces.

-Olympic Maximum Stain + Sealant in One Stain Scores (1-10)
+Olympic Maximum Stain + Sealant in One Stain Rating (1-10)

 Appearance After Initial Stain Application: 6

-- The Olympic Maximum Stain + Sealant in One is a water based acrylic oil hybrid.
+– The Olympic Maximum Stain + Sealant in One is a water-based acrylic oil hybrid.
 What that really means is that it is a waterborne stain.
-This stain applies like the majority of watered based stains in that it is a film-forming stain the does not penetrate into the wood deeply.
+This stain applies like the majority of water-based stains in that it is a film-forming stain that does not penetrate into the wood deeply.
 The appearance of the Cedar natural tone on the deck was a mild orange color.
 We applied evenly but the final look was uneven as some of the stain dried into the wood and some did not.

 Preventing UV Graying at 2 Year Mark: 8